 How to improve software supply chain security

-An SBOM provides an overview of what is happening, demonstrates security awareness and license compliance, and can be a guide to the latest advisory affecting components in the software.
+• An SBOM provides an overview of what is happening, demonstrates security awareness and license compliance, and can be a guide to the latest advisory affecting components in the software.
 You can obtain further visibility and security of your software supply chain by adopting various automated vulnerability scanning technologies.

 How to automate supply chain security with CI/CD

 The best way to automate the security of your supply chain is with a robust continuous integration and continuous delivery (CI/CD) pipeline.
-With CircleCI, you can seamlessly integrate application security (AppSec) and development security operations (DevSecOps) tools to check for vulnerabilities from the version control system (VCS) through the build, test, and deployment stages of your pipeline.
+With CircleCI, you can seamlessly integrate application security (AppSec) and development security operations (DevSecOps) tools.
+These tools check for vulnerabilities from the version control system (VCS) through the build, test, and deployment stages of your pipeline.

 At the VCS stage, developers might make the mistake of committing secrets in plain text to a repository, which an attacker can uncover in Git history.
-CircleCI integrates with your preferred VCS provider and enables you to scan commits for secrets using relevant orbs such as the GitGuardian orb.
+CircleCI integrates with your VCS and enables you to scan commits for secrets using relevant orbs, such as the one from GitGuardian.
 You can securely store and manage your secrets within CircleCI with encrypted-at-rest environment variables or with container-stored contexts for use across projects.

-Alternatively, you can fetch your stored secrets from third-party solutions dynamically or commit the encrypted version and keep the decryption tool in a context so that you can execute a decryption job to retrieve the secrets at the build and test stages in your CI/CD pipeline.
+You can fetch your stored secrets from third-party solutions dynamically or commit the encrypted version and keep the decryption tool in a context so that you can execute a decryption job to retrieve the secrets at the build and test stages in your CI/CD pipeline.

-At the VCS stage, you can also use the Lightspin orb to scan and provide advice for remediation on IAM misconfigurations, exposed credentials, and insecure configurations in infrastructure as code (IaC) templates found in your codebase.
+At the VCS stage, you can use the Lightspin orb to scan and provide advice for remediation on IAM misconfigurations, exposed credentials, and insecure configurations in infrastructure as code (IaC) templates found in your codebase.

-At the build stage of your pipeline, you can run static application security testing (SAST) jobs on your code and open source libraries using relevant orbs.
+At the build stage of your pipeline, run static application security testing (SAST) jobs on your code and open source libraries using relevant orbs.
 For example, you can use the Snyk orb to scan your codebase for dependency vulnerabilities.
 If the scan reveals a potential threat in your software supply chain, your build will fail and Snyk will output recommendations for improving the security of your code.

 At the deployment stage, you can run dynamic application security testing (DAST) jobs to catch vulnerabilities at runtime in production.
 For example, the DeepFactor orb provides prioritized insights on application code, package dependencies, web APIs, and compliance CVEs based on app behavior.